Stina Lundberg Dabrowski: Interviews and documentaries

 Dabrowski has traveled the world, interviewing Muammar al-Gaddafi, Yasser Arafat, Hillary Clinton, Margaret Thatcher, the Dalai Lama, Nelson Mandela, Diego Maradona, Benazir Bhutto, and Arnold Schwarzenegger.
 She has also interviewed entertainers and cultural personalities, notably Madonna, whom Dabrowski asked point-blank in 1994 how many abortions she had had.
 Dabrowski has produced and hosted many documentaries and reports.
 Several have been controversial, such as an in-depth look at a family who are members of the Ku Klux Klan in the USA.
 She has made documentaries about Cuba and Colombia, as well as a unique interview with Subcomandante Marcos and a program about the Zapatist guerillas in Mexico.
 She has led several political debates in Sweden during election years and hosted current events programs such as Debatt on Sveriges Television (2008).

 The Stina jump

 Dabrowski is known for her trademark in which the guests jump at the end of each program.
 The jump is frozen in mid-air and shown with the end credits after each interview.
 Many guests, including the Dalai Lama, jumped for Stina.
-Margaret Thatcher, Benazir Bhutto, and Nelson Mandela were the only guests to decline the jump.
+Madonna, Margaret Thatcher, Benazir Bhutto, and Nelson Mandela were the only guests to decline the jump.